-Post-disaster environments, whether from natural or man-made disasters, are unstable and potentially dangerous.
-Studies have found that military nurses in these environments experience a blurring of roles, arising from a combination of their lack of mission-specific training, the scarcity of medical provisions, and the complex injuries and medical crises diagnoses they must make.
-These conditions result in an extension of the nurses’ duties beyond their official qualifications, and military nurses have so described their experiences of taking leadership and teaching roles within field hospitals (Adler, 1989; Agazio, 2010; Brooks and Hallett, 2015; Goodman, Edge, Agazio and Prue-Owens, 2013; Keeling et al., 2015; Lal and Spence, 2016; Lj, Standard, Kenward and Kenward, 2015; Zinsli and Smythe, 2009).
+Post-disaster environments, whether natural or man-made, are unstable and potentially dangerous.
+Studies have found that military nurses in these environments experience a blurring of roles arising from their lack of mission-specific training, the scarcity of medical provisions, the complex injuries, and diagnoses they must make.
+These conditions expand their duties beyond their official qualifications, and military nurses have described taking leadership and teaching roles within field hospitals (Adler, 1989; Agazio, 2010; Brooks and Hallett, 2015; Goodman, Edge, Agazio and Prue-Owens, 2013; Keeling et al., 2015; Lal and Spence, 2016; Lj, Standard, Kenward and Kenward, 2015; Zinsli and Smythe, 2009).

 This expanded authority has been found to create professional dilemmas that may cause long-lasting mental health issues (Elliott, 2015).
-A possible explanation is that the undefined nature of the military nurses’ job and the unstable settings in which they operate act as stressors, especially when combined with a low level of mission-specific preparedness (Agazio, 2010; Hallett, 2009; Lal and Spence, 2016).
-The moral distress they experience is often perceived as resulting from their inability to perform to their own personal and professional standards (Baack and Alfred, 2013; Fry, Harvey, Hurley and Foley, 2002).
-(Forozeiya et al., 2019; Imbulana et al., 2021).
+Possibly, the undefined nature of the military nurses’ job and unstable operating conditions act as stressors, especially when combined with low levels of mission-specific preparedness (Agazio, 2010; Hallett, 2009; Lal and Spence, 2016).
+The moral distress they experience is often perceived as resulting from their inability to meet their own personal and professional standards (Baack and Alfred, 2013; Fry, Harvey, Hurley and Foley, 2002).
+This phenomena, also common in intensive care settings, could, without intervention, negatively affect the nurses and cause burnout, job dissatisfaction, and poor patient care quality (Forozeiya et al., 2019; Imbulana et al., 2021).
 Phenomenological studies have found that previous deployment experience, communication skills, and a sense of belonging and unity among the medical staff serve as coping mechanisms for military nurses facing such difficulties (Almonte, 2009; Gholami, Sarhangi, Nouri and Javadi, 2015; Goodman et al., 2013; Lj et al., 2015; Noguchi, Inoue, Shimanoe, Shibayama and Shinchi, 2016; Ormsby and Harrington, 2003).

 Background

-After Israel’s establishment in 1948, the government focused on building a healthcare system for its population, which was growing rapidly due to massive Jewish migration to Israel from around the globe.
-To meet the demands for nurses and medical centers, military hospitals were shifted to the Ministry of Health’s authority.
-Since then, most drafted nurses complete their military service in civilian hospitals, and qualified nurses from civilian emergency departments, intensive care units, and operating rooms are recruited from civilian hospitals to war efforts and other disasters during emergencies (Segev, 2020).
+After Israel’s establishment in 1948, the government focused on building a healthcare system for its rapidly growing population following massive Jewish migration from around the globe.
+To meet demands for nurses and medical centers, military hospitals were shifted to the Ministry of Health’s authority.
+Since then, most drafted nurses complete their military service in civilian hospitals, and qualified nurses from civilian emergency departments, intensive care units, and operating rooms are recruited to war efforts and other disasters during emergencies (Segev, 2020).

-The few previous studies on military nursing have been based exclusively on the experiences of Western (non-Israeli) military nurses participating in humanitarian or wartime missions.
-Research into IDF field hospitals has focused mainly on humanitarian missions, describing their organizational structure and analyzing data on the type and severity of injuries and the number of patients treated by field hospital staff.
-From this analytical perspective, only a few researchers have discussed issues about the personal level of preparedness and safety, the professional dilemmas encountered, and the resulting implications for nurses’ mental and physical health (Amital, Alkan, Adler, Kriess and Levi, 2003; Bar-Dayan et al., 2000; Erlich et al., 2015; Kreiss et al., 2010; Lachish, Bar, Alalouf, Merin and Schwartz, 2017; Lichtenberger et al., 2010; Merin, Ash, Levy, Schwaber and Kreiss, 2010).
-At the time the present study was conducted, no published studies could be found that investigated the involvement of Israeli military nurses in field hospitals during armed national conflicts.
-The purpose of this study is to fill this void by presenting insights derived from the experiences of Israeli military nurses in field hospitals while serving during major armed national conflicts.
+The few previous studies on military nursing have been based exclusively on experiences of Western (non-Israeli) military nurses participating in humanitarian or wartime missions (Brooks and Hallett, 2015; Keeling et al., 2015; Scannell-Desch and Doherty, 2010).
+Research into IDF field hospitals has focused mainly on humanitarian missions, describing their organizational structure and analyzing the type and severity of injuries and the number of patients treated by field hospital staff.
+However, only a few researchers have examined issues regarding the personal level of preparedness and safety, professional dilemmas encountered, and the resulting implications for nurses’ mental and physical health (Amital, Alkan, Adler, Kriess and Levi, 2003; Bar-Dayan et al., 2000; Erlich et al., 2015; Kreiss et al., 2010; Lachish, Bar, Alalouf, Merin and Schwartz, 2017; Lichtenberger et al., 2010; Merin, Ash, Levy, Schwaber and Kreiss, 2010).
+This study seeks to fill this void by presenting insights derived from the experiences of Israeli military nurses in field hospitals while serving during major armed national conflicts.

 Methods